Chaos-Assisted Long-Range Tunneling for Quantum Simulation

-\textit{Numerical simulations.--} To test the accuracy of this effective tight-binding picture, we compare the exact stroboscopic dynamics with the one given by the effective Hamiltonian, considering a wave packet initially localized on a single regular island of the modulated lattice. (see the Supplemental Material \cite{SuppMat} for computational details).
-As concerns the exact dynamics, the initial condition was chosen to be a localised (Wannier) state of the undriven lattice ($\varepsilon=0$), in the cell $n_0=(N-1)/2$, $N$ being odd.
+\textit{Numerical simulations.--} To test the accuracy of this effective tight-binding picture, we compare the exact stroboscopic dynamics with the one given by the effective Hamiltonian, considering a wave packet initially localized on a single regular island of the modulated lattice. (see \cite{SuppMat} for details).
+As concerns the exact dynamics, the initial condition was chosen to be a localised (Wannier) state of the undriven lattice ($\varepsilon=0$), in the regular island $n_0=(N-1)/2$, $N$ being odd.
 We also used the localized states $\ket{n_\text{reg}}$ to estimate the projection of the wavefunction on the chaotic layer through $P_\text{ch}\equiv 1- P_\text{reg}$.
-The effective dynamics was studied by propagation of a state initially localized in the cell $n_0$ of a discrete lattice ruled by the effective Hamiltonian.
-The effective Hamiltonian was extracted from diagonalization of the Floquet operator on a single cell, for different values of $\beta$.
-In both types of simulations, we defined two observables: a local one $\hat{p}_n$ which enables to probe the probability at each site, defined as $\hat{p}_n\equiv \ketbra{n}{n}$ in the effective system and $\hat{p}_n\equiv \int_{n\lambda}^{(n+1)\lambda} \ketbra{x}{x} \dd{x}$ in the exact system, (this choice was motivated to get $\sum_n \hat{n}=1$ in both systems) and a global one $\widehat{\Delta n^2}=\sum_n (n-n_0)^2 \hat{p}_n$ to estimate the spreading of the wave function.
+The effective dynamics was studied by propagation of a state initially located at the site $n_0$ with the effective Hamiltonian.
+In both simulations, we used a local observable $\hat{p}_n$ which probes the probability at each site, defined as $\hat{p}_n\equiv \ketbra{n}{n}$ in the effective system and $\hat{p}_n\equiv \int_{n\lambda}^{(n+1)\lambda} \ketbra{x}{x} \dd{x}$ in the exact one, (this choice ensures that $\sum_n \hat{p}_n=\mathbb{1}$ in both cases) and a global observable $\widehat{\Delta n^2}=\sum_n (n-n_0)^2 \hat{p}_n$ to estimate the spreading of the wave function.

-We have simulated different system sizes up to $N = 1079$ with periodic boundary conditions and found a very good agreement between the two approaches (see Fig.~\ref{fig:dynamics}).
-In the modulated case, we observe a fast and long-range spreading of the wavefunction (Fig.~\ref{fig:dynamics}a), that is responsible for the tremendous growth of the standard deviation (Fig.~\ref{fig:dynamics}e).
-As an additionnal signature of the long-range hopping, the standard deviation appears to saturate with a clear finite size effect, that we attribute to the fact that the boundaries are reached very fast.
-We have also simulated the exact dynamics of the corresponding undriven lattice with no chaos that highlights the clear contrast between the two systems.
-Indeed, the unmodulated case gives a slow and short-range ballistic spreading of the wavefunction with no finite-size effect (Fig.~\ref{fig:dynamics}b and e).
+We simulated different system sizes up to $N = 1079$ with periodic boundary conditions and found a very good agreement between the two approaches (see Figs.~\ref{fig:dynamics} and \ref{fig:dynamics-new} and \cite{SuppMat} for additional results).
+In the modulated case, there is a fast and long-range spreading of the wavefunction (Fig.~\ref{fig:dynamics}a), in particular long tails of the spatial distribution (Fig.~\ref{fig:dynamics-new}a), that is responsible for the tremendous growth of the standard deviation (Fig.~\ref{fig:dynamics-new}c).
+The standard deviation saturates with a strong finite size effect, an additional signature of the long-range tunneling.
+In contrast, the regular $ \varepsilon=0$ case gives a slow and short-range ballistic spreading of the wavefunction with no finite-size effect (Figs.~\ref{fig:dynamics}b and \ref{fig:dynamics-new}c).